liusida/BigBody/lab_notes/lab_notes.md

 Then I add another output node to CPPN, indicating the proportion of BONEs, so the final robot won't be merely a MEAT ball.

 Started another experiment with bone in BigBody6.
 (Don't forget set t=10.)

+## Apr 11.
+(2)

+change the logic: it should be empty -> muscle -> bone, not empty -> bone -> muscle, so bone propbably is inside muscle, not outside. (for BigBody6)

+Restart exp BigBody5 and BigBody6 with the same seed 802.

+## Apr 11.
+(3)

+BB3 and BB4 stopped.
+BB5 and BB6 has a bug, didn't sort by fitness score, so no evolution happen. :(

+BB5 started on dg-gpunode09 with 7 gpus. v041124
+22099     dggpu      BB5    sliu1  R       0:06      1 dg-gpunode09

+BB6 started on dg-gpunode06 with 8 gpus. v041123
+22092     dggpu      BB6    sliu1  R       6:08      1 dg-gpunode06

+## Apr 11.
+(4)

+Bone is too slow to simulate.
+If the elastic modulus increase 100 times, the simulation will be 10 times slower. :~(

+So in this sense, simulation for soft robots is not suitable for rigid body.

+Set Material 2 to a light, but non-actuate material (LightFat), with the same elastic modulus.